apurvamalankar806-sketch/Credit-Card-Fraud-Detection-using-Machine-Learning-and-SMOTE/README.md

 Built a Machine Learning model to detect fraudulent credit card transactions using Logistic Regression.
 Applied SMOTE to handle class imbalance and evaluated model performance using precision, recall and F1-score.

 ## Objective
-The objective of this project is to build a Machine Learning model that can identify fraudulent credit card transactions.
+The objective of this project is to build a Machine Learning model that can identify fraudulent credit card transactions.<br>
 Since fraud datasets are usually highly imbalanced, the project also focuses on improving fraud detection performance using SMOTE (Synthetic Minority Oversampling Technique).

 ## Dataset